BrainSpawnInfosphere/walkingeye/README.md

 	* Want to re-write to get rid of pickle and replace with json (faster, better)
 * Uses my PS4 controller with PySDL2
 * Uses Google-translate to for TTS
-* Users OpenCV to compress and send video stream off-board
+* Uses OpenCV to compress and send video stream off-board
 	* Might use a separate IP camera to reduce CPU usage and get faster performance
 * All of this runs on Raspberry Pi B+

+This is still in development, but various parts are working.

 ## Basic Diagram